runemadsen/runemadsen-2012/writings/printing-code/index.md

 * Introductions
 * About the class
-* Reading Discussion (if we have time)
+* Reading Discussion
 * Lecture: **The History of Graphic Design and Computational Form**
 * Using Processing to create graphic prints

 ### Assignment for next week

 * On ITP's laser printer, print a PNG image generated via a Processing sketch.
 A few rules about your code: You can only use black (0) and white (255).
 You are only allowed to use triangle(), rect() and ellipse() once each, and no other drawing functions are allowed (no beginShape or images).
 Bring to class a design of an ice cream cone.
+Yes, and ice cream cone.

 Week 2: Form
 ------------